frc-west/frc-west.github.io/courses/ELT 1010/2 - Electronics/2 - Electrical Components.md

 A diode is an electrical component that only allows energy to pass through in one direction.
 Diodes can also be used to emit light and are called Light Emitting Diodes (LED).

 ## Transistors
 Transistors at their simplest form are switches that amplify electrical signals and power.
-Most transistors have 3 pins and when a voltage is applied to one of the Power is allowed to flow through the other 2 pins.
+Most transistors have 3 pins.
+When a voltage is applied to one, the power is allowed to flow through the other 2 pins.

 ## Sensors
 In a lot of electronics, you need to find out things about the external world.
 This could be for a lot of reasons, like other sensor calibration.
 It could even be for computerised functions like an accelerometer in a cell phone for flipping the screen.

 ### Rotary Encoder
 Encoders are useful for measuring speed and position of a rotating shaft.
 They are useful because they allow unlimited rotation, and are good at measuring data quickly.
 Typically, encoders are measured using 1 to 16 different sensors that measure on or off on a certain position of the shaft.
-The on or off signal comes from things like magnetic signal, visual signal eg Light or physical bumps.
-They can be found in bothAnalog and digital packages.
+The on or off signal comes from things like magnetic signals or visual signals.
+They can be found in both analog and digital packages.

 ### Accelerometer
 Accelerometers measure [G-force](http://en.wikipedia.org/wiki/G-force).
 They use specialised technology that allows them to be used in many different kinds of applications.
+Smartphones use accelerometers to measure when to rotate the screen.

 ### Switch
 The most simple electric sensor is the switch.
 Even though they are very simple, they are still useful.